Fencing Classes

 Step 01

-New students start in a beginner class based on age and experience.
-Vivo provides a clear introduction to foil or epee, with club equipment available for beginners where applicable.
+New fencers start in a beginner class based on age and experience.
+Vivo provides a clear introduction to safety, footwork, rules, and basic foil or epee skills, with club equipment available for beginners where applicable.

 Step 02